 As the State regulations require, we routinely test your drinking water for numerous contaminants.
-These contaminants include: total coliform, nitrate, primary inorganic compounds, lead and copper, principal organic compounds, total trihalomethanes, haloacetic acids, and radiologicals.
+These contaminants include: total coliform, nitrate, principal organic compounds, primary inorganic compounds, lead and copper, disinfection byproducts, synthetic organic compounds and radiologicals.
 The table presented below depicts which compounds were detected in your drinking water.
 The State allows us to test for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of our data, though representative, are more than one year old.

 It should be noted that all drinking water, including bottled drinking water, may be reasonably expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
-More information about contaminants and potential health effects can be obtained by calling the EPA's Safe Drinking Water Hotline (800-426-4791) or the Dutchess County Department of Behavioral and Community Health at (845) 486-3404.
+More information about contaminants and potential health effects can be obtained by calling the EPA's Safe Drinking Water Hotline (800) 426-4791 or the Dutchess County Department of Behavioral and Community Health at (845) 486-3404.